vs-ude/fyr-www/content/intro/lang.md

 result = lookup("foobar")
 ```

-Furthermore, tuples returns by a function can be decomposed upon assignment.
+Furthermore, tuples returned by a function can be decomposed upon assignment.

 ```go
 var id, ok = lookup("foobar")